Skip to Content

-France’s wireless communications surveillance loophole
+France’s surveillance loophole for wireless communications

 Entry into force of the repeal of article 24 of the Intelligence Law.